lapofan99/eliteredux/src/data/dex-strategy.md

 	.nature = NATURE_BOLD,
     .moves = MOVE_TOXIC_SPIKES, MOVE_GRASS_KNOT, MOVE_SYNTHESIS, MOVE_SLUDGE_BOMB
     .tags = singles, defensive
     .comment = This Roselia moveset is designed to function as a defensive wall, capable of wearing down opposing Pokémon with entry hazards and Toxic Spikes while maintaining its own longevity.
-With its ability Poison Point, Roselia can be a reliable nuisance on the battlefield.
+With its innate Poison Point, Roselia can be a reliable nuisance on the battlefield.
     }